 Everything You Need to Know about the Ben Lomond Hike in Queenstown

-Hiking the Ben Lomond track is not only voted one of the best hikes, but also one of the best things to do in Queenstown.
-The mountain itself is named after the famous Ben Lomond mountain in Scotland.
-The native Maori name is Te-taumata-o-Hakitekura.
+The mountain itself is named after the famous Ben Lomond mountain in Scotland, but the native Maori name is Te-taumata-o-Hakitekura.

 The Ben Lomond peak is blocked by the Skyline hill in town, so you won't see it from the main strip.
 Rest assured, it's one of the highest trekking peaks in the area, and you'll have a great vantage point of the summit from behind the Skyline Gondola or from Queenstown Hill.